OCA/stock-logistics-workflow/stock_picking_operation_loss_quantity/README.rst

 This module allows to declare loss product quantities during picking operations.

-To avoid unwanted stock losses if it is not justified, movements will be reaffected to another picking type.
+To avoid unwanted stock losses if it is not justified, movements will instead be reaffected to a "LOSS" picking type.

 This module take into account the flows with product lot management, packages, owners.